Find Grad Schools

 100% Women

 The 16th most popular school in the country for developmental and child psychology majors who are seeking their master's degree is William Carey University.
 The average in-state tuition for full-time undergraduates is $13,500 per year, while in-state graduate students, on average, pay $12,312 per year.
 During the most recent year for which we have data, 7 people received their master's degree in developmental and child psychology from William Carey University.
-Of these students, 100% were women and 100% were members of underrepresented racial-ethnic groups.
+About 100% of this group were women, and 80% were students from an underrepresented racial-ethnic group.

 #18